pFransozi/programming/project-architecture-principles-design-patterns-.NET6-cs/README.md

 By adding more headers, client and endpoint can add more metadata to the request or response;
 By adding versioning, the endpoint can evolve without breaking existing clients while giving options to consumers about the version they want to consume.

-## Model View Controller design pattern
+## Section 4: Model View Controller design pattern

 Good reasons to implement web APIs